 Small-town cafes.
 Family-owned hardware stores.
 Neighborhood coffee shops.
-At Gate City Bank, we believe local businesses are the lifeblood of main street economies and play a vital role in the communities we call home.
+At Gate City Bank, we believe local small businesses are the lifeblood of main street economies and are proud to play a vital role in the communities we call home.

 With an eclectic blend of Asian, American and Hawaiian spices, Jerry and Sandy Wong have brought a little sunshine and the spirit of Aloha to the community of Williston, ND.